agn453/RSTS-E/README.md

 Not being overly enthusiastic about RSX-11D, I used my allotted time to run RSTS/E and develop various cross-assemblers for 8085/Z80/6502 microcomputers.
-It had VT05 console (20 lines of 72 columns) so I could do this without wasting paper!
+It had a VT05 console (20 lines of 72 columns) so I could do this without wasting paper!

 Also at this time, a campus-wide time-sharing system using a PDP-11/45